-Primers and coupling agent solutions are best applied at a minimum thickness.
+Primers and coupling agent solutions are best applied at a minimum thickness on plastic, metal, and glass substrates.
 Rigid topcoats may be prone to craze or crack if primer thickness is too high.
-Coupling agents used at an excessive concentration can reduce clarity and may cause cosmetic defects or pot life reduction of topcoat solution in contact with uncured coupler residue.
+Coupling agents used at an excessive concentration can reduce clarity and may cause cosmetic defects or pot life reduction of topcoat solution in contact with uncured adhesion promoters.

 Liquid solutions are easily applied by a variety of application techniques including dip, flow, spin, and spray methods.

-The SP-1 Primer is a solvent-based acrylic resin primer that is compatible with many substrates requiring hardcoat or other topcoat.
+The SP-1 Primer is a solvent-based acrylic resin primer that is compatible with many plastic substrates requiring a hardcoat or other topcoats.
 It is supplied at 3% solids in methoxypropanol.

 SP-26 is a solvent-based coupling agent solution that improves adhesion of siloxane, melamine, urethane, and acrylic coatings on plastic, metal, and glass.
 It is supplied as a concentrated solution that requires dilution prior to use.